confluentinc/cp-helm-charts/charts/cp-ksql-server/README.md

 # KSQL Server Helm Chart
-This chart bootstraps a deployment of a Confluent KSQL Server
+This chart bootstraps a deployment of a Confluent KSQL Server.

+This is an example deployment which runs KSQL Server in non-interactive mode.
+The included queries file `queries.sql` is a stub provided to illustrate one possible approach to mounting queries in the server container via ConfigMap.

 ## Prerequisites
 * Kubernetes 1.9.2+